Fused-Planes: Why Train a Thousand Tri-Planes When You Can Share?: Method

-This section outlines our two-stage training approach to learn a large set of scenes. \cref{fig:gvae-training} provides an overview of our training pipeline.
-For clarity, the corresponding detailed algorithm is written in \cref{x:two-stage-training-algorithm-sec}.
+This section outlines our training strategy to learn a large set of objects.
+In brief, we jointly train the set of Fused-Planes and the 3D-aware latent space. \cref{fig:gvae-training} provides an overview of our pipeline.